hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 jet.newJob(dag, config).execute().get();
 ```

-The deployed code would typically include the various `Processor`
-implementations, as well as other specific code to the `DAG`.

 When persisting and reading data from the underlying IMDG instance,
 you must be aware that the deployed code is _only_ used within the
-scope of executing Jet jobs.
+scope of the executing Jet job.

 ## Vertex